gabotechs/signway/README.md

 Signway, who knows which `secret` is associated to which `id`, will take the request and recalculate its signature.
-If the declared signature and the calculated one match, and the request has not expired, it will redirect the request to the specified third party API, adding any preconfigured headers for that `id`, like API tokens.
+If the declared signature and the calculated one match, and the request has not expired, it will proxy the request to the specified third party API, adding any preconfigured headers for that `id`, like API tokens.

 # Usage